Learning Hub

 PSHE

-At Bessemer, we use Southwark's PSHE and Wellbeing Curriculum Framework for Primary Schools to support the teaching of Personal, Health and Social Education.
+At Bessemer, we follow Southwark's PSHE and Wellbeing Curriculum Framework for Primary Schools to support the delivery of Personal, Social, Health and Economic (PSHE) education.
+Our curriculum is built around three key themes: Health and Wellbeing, Relationships, and Living in the Wider World — all of which are developed progressively each year.

 PSHE at Bessemer